tharunchitipolu/Speaker-recognition/README.md

 # Speaker-recognition
-An automatic speaker recognition system built from digital signal processing tools and LBG algorithm In this project we will experiment with the building and testing of an automatic speaker recognition system.
+An automatic speaker recognition system built from digital signal processing tools and LBG algorithm.
+In this project we will experiment with the building and testing of an automatic speaker recognition system.
 In order to build such a system, one have to go through the steps that were described in previous sections.
 We create two utility functions euc_dist and codebooks and two main functions: training and testing.
+# Implementation
 Our goal is to train a voice model (or more specific, a VQ codebook in the MFCC vector space) for each speaker S1 – S3 using the corresponding sound file in the train folder.
 After this training step, the system would have knowledge of the voice